PlasticRanger

 • Inexpensive compared to other thermoplastic materials with good processing qualities.

-Disadvanatges of LDPE:
+Disadvanatges of LDPE

 • Highly flammable

-• High-frequency welding and joining is .tough
+• High-frequency welding and joining are tough

 • Stress cracking is evident sometimes.